TrueSightDAO/market_research/truesight_blog_posts/20251013_truesight_fortnight_update.md

 ### Strategic Coffee Sessions

-Building relationships and exploring collaborations:
+Community members building relationships and exploring collaborations:

 - **150-minute session** with Stanley Li and Ken Nim from the Bay Area
 - **Partnership discussions**: Exploring how TrueSight DAO's regenerative cacao model can expand
 - **Knowledge sharing**: Cross-pollinating ideas between community members

+*These activities were logged by Edgar, our AI contribution tracking bot, which automatically records all community member submissions.*

 ### DAO Operations